DJviolin/LEMP/README.md

 9. Run the `$ chmod +x service-start.sh service-stop.sh && ./service-start.sh` commands.
 10. If everything works, now you have a working LEMP stack on steroids.
 11. Visit the index page on your localhost IP with a port redirected to `:8080`.
-12. If you want to stop the environment, type `./service-stop.sh` (60 seconds wait time was introduced to have enough time to `fleetctl stop` making the sql backups from the container).
+12. If you want to stop the environment, type `./service-stop.sh` (60 seconds wait time was introduced to have enough time to `fleetctl stop` making the sql backups from the container.
+If your sql database is huuuge, change this wait time accordingly).

 ## PhpMyAdmin further setup